matthewhanson/presentations/2019/foss4g-open-keynote.md

 2010 and earlier

 Notes:
 - Birth of the FOSS4G movement in that decade
 - The first FOSS4Gs
+- Most Scientists and governments were users
+    - but a few were contributors and creators
 - Inception and rise of several important projects
-- Scientists were users, made their jobs easier
-- Govenment users, but rarely contributors

 ---